Business Concepts

 5. Surviving a layoff or restructuring

-Your role is cut, or the team is reorganized and your position feels exposed.
-Fear makes people freeze or lash out, and both hurt you.
+Your role is cut, or the project team is reorganized and your position feels exposed.
+These challenging circumstances make people freeze or lash out, and both hurt you in a tense work environment.

 Focus on what you control: your transition, your references, and your next move.
 Layoffs are rarely about your value, but how you exit shapes your reputation for years.